FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 You are going to want to create two users in Active Directory.

-The first will be an adminstrative user who has at least read access to the section of the directory where the users to be authenticated are.
+The first will be an administrative user who has at least read access to the section of the directory where the users to be authenticated are.

 The second user is someone who will log in to FusionAuth, but be authenticated against Active Directory.
 Below, I'm adding John Stafford.